Looking 4 Myself: Production

 Diplo, Rico Love, Jim Jonsin, Salaam Remi and Max Martin were the first producers confirmed for Looking 4 Myself in March 2012.
 After Usher had attended the Coachella Music Festival, he worked with electronic music duo Empire of the Sun to produce the album's title track; he described the band's music as an "incredible sound".
-The collaboration and the band's music inspired Usher to produce more experimental music, and to produce records with producers he normally wouldn't work with or admired.
+The collaboration and the band's music inspired Usher to produce more experimental music, and to produce records with producers he normally would not work with or admired.
 DJ and producer Diplo was one of them, and so both collaborated on the album's lead single, "Climax".
 They discussed the concept throughout the song's development and how it relates to Usher's life, as Diplo "tried to help realise these lyrics and feelings."
 After conceiving some melody lines, they wrote the song in about an hour.
 Usher and Diplo worked on the song's production for two months, recording in studios in Los Angeles, New York, and Atlanta.

 Usher wanted to work with Swedish electronic dance music trio Swedish House Mafia since their joint performance at the American Music Awards in 2011.
 The group later agreed to work with the singer, where they intended to travel to Atlanta to work on track production, writing, and to "move the ball forward."
 Steve Angello, a member of Swedish House Mafia, told MTV News that the group hung out with Usher in Ibiza after the awards ceremony; they worked with him in Atlanta for five days.
 They produced the final tracks "Numb", "Euphoria" and "Way to Count", with the latter not making the final cut.

 Usher contacted several producers and musicians who he endeavoured to, but ended up not collaborating with, including Skrillex, Calvin Harris, Afrojack, Kaskade, Little Dragon, and David Guetta.
 The latter had revealed to The Hollywood Reporter in May 2012 that he and Usher had worked on a "crazy" record, though it did not appear on the album due to a scheduling conflict; rapper Ludacris was involved in the song's production.
 English singer-songwriter Labrinth spent two studio sessions with Usher in April 2012 working on Looking 4 Myself.